OSVR/OSVR-Core/plugins/videoimufusion/Kalman-README.md

 Only `FlexibleKalmanFilter::correct()` interacts with Measurement types.

 - `static const types::DimensionType DIMENSION = 4;`
 	-	to indicate dimension of your measurement, aka *m* - here 4.
+(You can instead publicly derive from `HasDimension<12>` or equivalent, to get a nested `integral_constant` type alias named `Dimension` if you prefer types for your constants.)
 - `Vector<m> getResidual(State const& state) const`
 	- Also known as the "innovation" or delta *z* - this function predicts the measurement expected given the (predicted) state provided, then takes the difference (contextually defined - may be multiplicative) and returns that, typically by value.
 - `Matrix<m,m> getCovariance(State & state) const`